-German citizens (Basic Law, Art.
+Score 10 German citizens (Basic Law, Art.
 116 sec.
 1) aged 18 or older are eligible to vote and run for election to the Bundestag, provided that they have resided in Germany for at least three months (Federal Electoral Act, sections 12.1, 15).
 By judicial order, the right to vote can be denied to criminals, persons lacking legal capacity and convicts residing in a psychiatric hospital (Federal Electoral Act, sec.13).
 Prior to an election, every registered citizen receives a notification containing information on how to cast a vote as well as an application form for postal voting.
-Today, postal voting is widely used, largely without issue (according to the Federal Returning Officer, in the last general election 24.3% of registered voters voted by mail).
+Today, postal voting is widely used, largely without issue.
+According to the Federal Returning Officer, it encompassed 28.6% of registered voters, an increase of 4.3% compared to the 2013 elections.
 Citizens not included in the civil registry (e.g., homeless people) are eligible to vote but have to apply to authorities in order to be registered.